-So what’s in an LOI and what does it mean?
+So what’s in an letter of intent and what does it mean?

 Buyer and transaction identification – The LOI names the players and explains what they’re doing.
 Usually, the buyer is an operating company or a new holding company created for the transaction.
 The LOI will also state whether the transaction is a stock or asset deal.
 Both of these have different tax implications and due diligence, so it’s an important detail.
 The LOI will also outline what assets and liabilities are being purchased and if there are any assets that aren’t part of the transaction.